datacult/AE-coding-conventions/dc-sql_style.md

 ```

-Replace the necessary details in the file such as :
+Replace the necessary details in the file with information that reflect the environment you are developing on such as :
 * The python version to the version you set in `step 5`
 * dialect to the datawarehouse been used that is snowflake, bigquery etc.